 The summary report is designed to provide constructive feedback so child care provider and directors may enhance the program’s quality through developing a plan of action.
 This may include brainstorming with staff, training and technical assistance from local or regional resources, purchasing equipment, rearranging rooms, or reviewing and revising policies, procedures, and daily practices.

 It is common for child care providers to have questions about their assessment report(s).
-We encourage you and/or your child care consultant to call our office with any questions; your call will be forwarded to the appropriate staff person who will address your questions.
+We encourage you to share your questions with your child care consultant.
+Then you and/or your child care consultant may decide to call our office with any questions; your call will be forwarded to the appropriate staff person who will address your questions.
 Occasionally, child care providers raise objections or disagree with some aspect of the report.
 In this case they may choose to complete the grievance process and send their concerns about the assessment results in writing.
 Information about the grievance process can be found on our "Resources" list.

-Typically most programs that choose to complete the assessment process related to points in the Program Standards component of their child care license will be assessed every 3 years, unless otherwise specified by their DCDEE Child Care Consultant.
-However, after a program’s star rating is issued, the program may complete an application to reapply for a higher star rating at any time.
-If the previous rating scale score was less than 4.0 on one or more assessments, the program may be eligible for a free reassessment.
-If a program that scored at least 4.0 on each rating scale assessment wants to reapply for a higher star rating and requests an assessment, the facility will be responsible for the cost of the reassessment(s).
+Typically, most programs that choose to complete the assessment process for the Star Rated License will be assessed every 3 years, unless otherwise specified by their DCDEE Child Care Consultant.
+However, after a program’s star rating is issued, the program may decide to be re-assessed for a higher star rating.
+If the previous rating scale score was less than 4.0, on one or more assessments, the program may be eligible for one free re-assessment per applicable scale.
+If a program that scored at least 4.0 on each rating scale assessment wants to reapply for a higher star rating, the facility will be responsible for the cost of the re-assessment(s).
 It is important to discuss either option with your child care licensing consultant.

-To learn more about the use of the Rating Scales, such as its use in research or training, we recommend that you visit the scale author's website at: www.fpg.unc.edu
+To learn more about the Environment Rating Scales, such as the history or uses in other states, we recommend that you visit the authors' website at: www.ersi.info